 If the two policy numbers don’t match and your own insurance company can’t help, your best place to go next is a local independent insurance agent.
-Independent agents represent many companies, oftentimes more than 10, and have experience working with competing companies.
+Independent agents represent many companies (often more than ten) and have experience working with competing companies.

-There is a good chance that the independent agent will be able to recognize the company.
-If they do, then you can inform your insurance company and proceed with the claim.
+There is a good chance that the independent agent will be able to recognize the company or help you look up the policy number.
+If they do, you can inform your insurance company and proceed with the claim.

-If an independent agent can’t identify the policy number, then you could try to call a few insurance companies directly and ask them.
-This approach likely won’t result in any success, since you are blindly picking companies.
+If an independent agent can’t identify the policy number, you could try calling a few insurance companies directly and asking them.
+Since you are blindly picking companies, this approach likely won’t result in any success.
 You could at least try the 5 or 10 largest auto insurers in the country.

 Gather the Information First

-When involved in an accident, always be sure to gather as much information from the other driver as you can!
+When involved in an accident, always gather as much information from the other driver as possible.